Meet Me In Historic St. Louis Tour - Oct. 2011

 20. Frantisek Matousek House.
 (1609 South 11th Street.)
 Built in 1872 it stood next door to the Hlas Printery.
 Frantisek Matousek was known as “The King of Little Bohemia”.
 He was the wealthiest and most influential Czech in St. Louis during the latter half of the 19th Century.
 Matousek offered financial assistance to Czech immigrants passing through St. Louis on their way to settle deeper in the Heartland, as well as to Czech immigrants who remained in St. Louis.
 His home was destroyed by fire in the 1980s.

 21-22.
-Bethlehem Bohemian Mission Church, 1889-1890.
+Bethany Mission, 1889-1890.
 (1145 Park Avenue, northeast corner of 12th and Park.)
 This was a Baptist Church building which the Slovak Catholics would later purchase in 1898.
 The church building was demolished in 1924 in order to widen 12th Street (today Tucker Boulevard).

 Rev. Filip Reitinger began the Congregational work to the Czech Protestants in St. Louis in 1889.
 The Bethlehem Bohemian Mission was founded and supported by the American Congregationalists.
 This was the first meeting place of the Czech Protestants in St. Louis.